 - Brushing your teeth and scraping your tongue

-- Oil pulling using sesame oil or medicated mouth wash to remove pathogens.
+- Oil pulling using sesame oil or our Ayurvedic Mouthwash to remove pathogens.

 - Keeping our bodies naturally lubricated through daily abhyanga (self-massage) and avoiding dryness from the winter months, which builds our bodies defence, calms the mind, and grounds our central nervous system.
 Dhanvantari Tailam is suitable for massage throughout the year.
 Allow to soak in for 20 minutes before you shower.